att/netarbiter/sds/openstack-helm-resiliency-test/monitor-failure.rst

 - It takes longer (about 70 seconds) for the killed Monitor processes to recover from ``down`` to ``up``.

 - The status of the pods (where the two Monitor processes are killed) changed as follows: ``Running`` -> ``Error`` -> ``CrashLoopBackOff`` ->`` Running`` and this recovery process takes about 70 seconds.

-- The reason is that Kubernetes automatically restarts pods whenever they are killed.